Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Only users who have accounts in Azure Active Directory can access the Azure DevOps environment.

-You need to ensure that only devices that are connected to the on-premises network can access the Azure DevOps environment.
+You need to **ensure that only devices that are connected to the on-premises network** can access the Azure DevOps environment.

 What should you do?

 * A. Assign the Stakeholder access level to all users.
 * B. In Azure Active Directory, configure risky sign-ins.
-* C.In Azure DevOps, configure Security in Project Settings.
+* C. In Azure DevOps, configure Security in Project Settings.
 * **D. In Azure Active Directory, configure conditional access.**

 The correct answer is: